jiayixxx/jiayixxx.github.io/_posts/2020-03-31-FPGA Development with WJ100 SoC.md

 After all that sruggles before, now we could finally write our programs by using CDK which is relatively simple if you have some background knowledge about working on Microprocessor, say STM32, Arduino or so.
 Let us strat with s simple Hello World project.

+#### 1 Open project

-1. Open the cdk project we just built in Part 3.
+    Open the cdk project we just built in Part 3.
 And open `main.c` Under folder main.

+#### 2 Main function

-2. Since it is an exclusively simple file, I would skip to expain what's what.
+    Since it is an exclusively simple file, I would skip to expain what's what.
 However, you may have some probelm why `printf` function could make an output and where does this string goes to.

     ```C++
     /******************************************************************************